The Audacity of Corporate Abuse: When the Justice System Shields Fraud

-How Habitat for Humanity, Section 8, HUD-VASH, and NACA are enabling Affordable Homeownership America’s housing crisis is not just about supply.
+How Habitat for Humanity, Section 8, HUD-VASH, and NACA are enabling Affordable Homeownership Affordable homeownership is anti-corporate landlord America’s housing crisis is not just about supply.
 It is about who controls housing—and who extracts value from it.
-Over the past two decades, large institutional landlords have consolidated entry-level housing, converted stability into recurring revenue, and locked millions of households into … Read more
+Over the past two decades, large institutional landlords have consolidated entry-level housing, converted stability into recurring revenue, and … Read more

 Can Corporate Landlords Just Say You Owe Them Money?